 We celebrate the happy events when we can, because the sad ones are all too common.
 Loss is hard.
-Some of us are able to put up a protective shield so we don’t “get too close”; we try to protect our hearts and our soul from the pain of bearing witness to life and death on a continuous basis.
+Some of us are able to put up a protective shield so we don’t “get too close”; we try to protect our hearts from the pain of bearing witness to life and death on a continuous basis.
 But there are always those patients who break through that shield and you find yourself attached, whether you like it or not.
 This has happened to me many times.
 My first experience with losing a patient was when I was a young PICU nurse; I cared for a 10 year old little girl who had Fanconi’s Anemia.
 She was not an easy patient to care for, and she hated taking her medications.
 She basically gave me a hard time for every thing that needed to be done (to/for) her… bath, dressing changes, oral care, vital signs, etc. We worked through our challenges though, and we compromised when able; yes, even at 10, she was quite the negotiator.
-After she passed, I went to “sit shiva” with her parents; it was the first time I experienced a Jewish “wake”.
+After she passed, I went to “sit shiva” with her parents; it was the first time I had ever experienced a Jewish “wake”.
 I remember her father greeting me saying “finally, I have someone to drink with me”.
-I wasn’t sure whether to take that as a compliment or not, but dutifully accepted the large glass of vodka, straight up, no ice that he shoved in my hand.
+I wasn’t sure whether to take that as a compliment or not, but dutifully accepted the large glass of vodka, straight up, no ice that he shoved into my hand.
 I would have preferred ice, and maybe a splash of cranberry or orange juice, but he never asked, and I didn’t have the heart to object or refuse.
 He seemed so proud and happy that their daugther’s “favorite” nurse came to sit shiva with the family; we quietly spoke about her, and our time together.
 Her parents looked lost and broken, and I remember feeling so guilty.
 I felt like we failed her, and her family.
 There were a lot of mixed feelings that were hard to work through for a young nurse.
 The vodka helped a bit with that…from what I recall.